ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/security_labels/retrieve.rst

       }
     }

-We can also drill down even further by adding the ID of an associated Task to the end of the query such as:
+You can delve further by adding the ID of an associated Task to the end of the query:

 .. code::